cryostatio/cryostatio.github.io/guides/_subsections/download-an-automated-rule.md

       {% include howto_step.html
         summary="Open action menu for a selected rule" image-name="download-an-automated-rule-1.png"
-        caption="Click on kebab icon at the end of the selected rule row."
+        caption="Click the action overflow three-dot menu on the right side of selected rule entry in the table."
       %}
   </li>
   <li>